What is SASE (Secure Access Service Edge)?

 Core Components of SASE

-The critical elements of SASE include:
+The core elements of SASE include:

 SD-WAN (Software Defined Wide Area Network) is used to simplify the management of a network by providing automated traffic routing over several network links, a centralised dashboard for controlling user access, policy management and cloud integrations.
 SD-WAN facilitates direct cloud access from branch offices, removing the need to backhaul data from branch offices, and reduces WAN costs by utilising low-cost local internet.
 Due to these improvements, SD-WAN offers better cloud application performance by enhancing the routing of critical traffic.